1967 Gibson ES-345 TDC

 Posted on March 13 2020

 I'm always looking for clean vintage Gibson electric guitars but I especially love the ES-345 model.
 Are you looking to sell a vintage Gibson electric guitar?
 I'd love to check it out.
-Please contact me here to sell my vintage Gibson electric guitar: https://truevintageguitar.com/pages/sell-vintage-gibson-guitar
+Please contact me here to sell a Gibson guitar.

 "ES-345TDC: Exciting to play, thrilling to hear!
 This great Gibson guitar can produce any sound you've ever heard from any guitar.
 Marvelously versatile, it offers six pre-set tonalities with the Gibson Vari-Tone control and exciting Stereophonic tone separation.
 It can be played through a stereo amplifier, two channel amplifier, or two separate amplifiers.
 Special stereo wiring and "Y" cable provide tone separation." -- 1966 Gibson guitar and amplifier catalog